makeit-mike/Rust_Archives/readme.md

-To run any of these.
-CD into the directory of the problem you want to run. then a simple 'cargo run' will run the src code.
+To run any of these: <br>
+CD into the directory of the problem you want to run. <br>
+Then a simple 'cargo run' will run the src code.